Itsanupama/Auto-Filter-With-Url-Shortener-Bot/README.md

 - [x] Spelling Check Feature
 - [x] File Store
 ## Demo Bot
-Use this bot For A Demo / trail test \n👉🏽[CLICK HERE](https://telegram.dog/freakersfilterbot)
+Use this bot For A Demo / trail test 👉🏽[CLICK HERE](https://telegram.dog/freakersfilterbot)
 ## Variables

 Read [this](https://telegram.dog/freakersfilmy) before you start messing up with your edits.